google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ---

-# Linear
+# Linear (Identity Function)

 ![center](res/linear.png)

 <!--
 The most basic activation function is the linear activation function.
-This function take the sum of inputs and bias, doest nothing to it, and hands the result to the next layer of the network.
+This function take the sum of inputs and bias, does nothing to it, and hands the result to the next layer of the network.

 That's a pretty simple activation function to understand.
 But what value does it provide?

-This function can be useful, especially in your output layer, if you want your model to product large or negative values.
+This function can be useful, especially in your output layer, if you want your model to predict large or negative values.
 Many of the activation functions that we'll see greatly restrict the range of values that they output.
-The linear activation function does restrict it's output range at all.
+The linear activation function does not restrict it's output range at all.
 Any real number can be produced by a node with this activation function.

 Image Details:
 * [linear.png](https://opensource.google/docs/copyright/): Copyright Google